cgwire/js-3d-model-viewer/README.md

 })
 ```

-If you want enable the underlying Thee.js cache:
+If you want to enable the underlying Thee.js cache:

 ```
 modelPlayer.enableCache()